 There are currently only two therapies approved in the United States for the treatment of DMD.
-Sarepta's drug Exondys 51, also known as eteplirsen, was approved by the FDA for the treatment of DMD under the accelerated approval pathway in September 2016 for patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
-In addition, in February 2017, Marathon Pharmaceuticals, LLC announced that the FDA granted approval of EMFLAZATM, also known as deflazacort, a corticosteroid, for the treatment of DMD in patients five years and older.
-Outside of the United States, PTC Therapeutics' drug ataluren, also known as TranslamaTM, has been conditionally approved within the European Union Member States, Iceland, Liechtenstein, Norway, Israel and South Korea for the treatment of nonsense mutation DMD.
+Sarepta's drug EXONDYS 51 was approved by the FDA for the treatment of DMD under the accelerated approval pathway in September 2016 for patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
+In addition, in February 2017, the FDA granted approval of PTC Therapeutics' drug EMFLAZA, for the treatment of DMD in patients five years and older.
+PTC Therapeutics has subsequently submitted an sNDA to expand the EMFLAZA label to include two-to-five year old DMD patients in the United States and has stated that it expects a response from the FDA in 2019.
+Outside of the United States, PTC Therapeutics' drug ataluren, also known as Translarna, has been conditionally approved within the EU Member States, Iceland, Liechtenstein, Norway, Israel and South Korea for the treatment of nmDMD in ambulatory patients aged two years and older.
+PTC Therapeutics is also currently running confirmatory Phase 2/3 clinical trials with ataluren in nmDMD in the United States and has stated that it plans to re-submit an NDA to FDA pending the outcomes of these trials.
 Although not previously approved for the treatment of DMD, corticosteroid therapy, including prednisone, is considered standard of care and is often prescribed to treat the inflammation underlying DMD and to delay loss of ambulation.

 A number of companies are developing therapies to treat DMD in patients with specific mutations in the dystrophin gene.
-In addition to eteplirsen, Sarepta has two additional exon-skipping therapies for DMD in Phase 3 clinical development.
-These agents, SRP-4053 and SRP-4045, target skipping of exons 53 and 45, respectively.
-Daiichi-Sankyo is developing an exon-skipping product candidate for DMD patients with out-of-frame deletion mutations amenable to exon 45 skipping, and announced in February 2016 that it began its first Phase 1/2 clinical trial for its product candidate, DS-5141b, in Japan.
+In addition to EXONDYS 51, Sarepta has two additional exon-skipping therapies for DMD in Phase 3 clinical development.
+These agents, golodirsen (SRP-4053) and casimersen (SRP-4045), target skipping of exons 53 and 45, respectively.
+Sarepta has submitted a rolling NDA to the FDA for golodirsen with an August 19, 2019 PDUFA date.
+Daiichi-Sankyo is developing an exon-skipping product candidate for DMD patients with out-of-frame deletion mutations amenable to exon 45 skipping and announced in February 2016 that it began its first Phase 1/2 clinical trial for its product candidate, DS-5141b, in Japan.
 NS Pharma has a compound, NS-065/NCNP-01, in Phase 2 clinical development in the United States and Japan for patients with mutations amenable to exon 53 skipping.
+NS-065/NCNP-01 received orphan drug designation in the United States and was granted Fast Track designation by the FDA.
 Based on the prevalence of the specific mutations that these product candidates being developed by Sarepta, Daiichi-Sankyo and NS-Pharma are designed to address, they would be expected to have the potential to be effective in an aggregate of approximately 16% of DMD patients.
-In addition to these clinical stage programs, BioMarin has announced its intent to continue to explore the development of next generation oligonucleotides for the treatment of DMD, and Wave Life Sciences is developing an exon 51 skipping candidate, WVE-210201, for which it has announced plans to enter the clinic in the second half of 2017.
+In addition, Wave Life Sciences Ltd., or Wave, initiated a Phase 1 clinical trial in DMD in November 2017 for its exon 51 skipping candidate, suvodirsen (WVE-210201).
+Wave has stated that it plans to initiate a Phase 2/3 clinical trial in DMD with suvodirsen in 2019.